 4. A Knock on the Door: The Essential History of Residential Schools from the Truth and Reconciliation Commission of Canada

 There is a lot of abuse here, including sexual abuse.
-Essentially, the Canadian government tried to strip culture and ideology from indigenous people widespread.
+Essentially, the Canadian government tried to strip culture and ideology from indigenous people widely.
 What happened at these schools has now been labeled as genocide.
 So this book is fairly short of history and ninety-four.
 The first part of the book lists all of the residential schools in Canada along with the list.

-So it isn’t easy to figure out how to reconcile something implied to be over when it’s not.
-I recommend this book for anybody living in Canada because regardless of how long you’ve lived here, whether you’re six-generation or you’re a new immigrant.
 Everybody who lives in Canada benefits from the systematic exclusion, repression, and cultural genocide of indigenous people.
 The writing on this is moving because of the stories of those who experienced the residential school system.
 There are many first-person accounts, but the writing style is approachable and simple, and that’s one of the fabulous things about this book.

 Author: Truth and Reconciliation Commission of Canada